 WORLD-CLASS DESIGN TEAMS

-Design teams for each of the Crossrail stations featured are as follows:
+Design teams for each of the Crossrail stations featured:

 - Bond Street - WSP; John McAslan + Partners.